TaylorDarneille/SEIRFX818/16-react/react-state/README.md

 _After this code-along section, you will be able to:_

-* Define state
+* Define what state means in relation to React components.
+* Differentiate between `this.state` and `this.props`.
-* Create an initial state in a component
+* Create an initial state in a component.
-* Change the state of a component
+* Change the state of a component.

 ## Intro